Skip to content

 The stack had three parts:

-The interesting work was not any one layer.
-It was getting firmware, backend, and dashboard behavior to line up as one dependable system.
+The interesting work was getting firmware, backend, and dashboard behavior to line up as one dependable system.

 What Mattered